EPCCed/archer2-python-data-analysis/_episodes/05-whatnow.md

 Python packages, and run jobs.

 Remember that you will need to use a job script similar to the one we looked at in the previous lesson.
-Feel free to copy that script and make any changes you feel are necessary before submitting the job to Slurm with `sbatch`.
-Keep track of it in the scheduler using `squeue` and by checking the `slurm-<jobid>.out` file and if necessary cancel it with `scancel`.
+Feel free to copy that script and save it into a directory you create in your ARCHER2 work directories, along with a Python script to do some useful work and any input data required.
+Make any changes you feel are necessary to that job script before submitting it to Slurm with `sbatch`.
+Keep track of it in the scheduler using `squeue` and by checking the `slurm-<jobid>.out` file, and if necessary cancel it with `scancel`.

-Once a job has completed successfully, you can transfer it to your machine using a tool like `scp` or `rsync`.
+Once a job has completed successfully, you can transfer any output to your machine using a tool like `scp` or `rsync`.
 If you are connecting with MobaXterm from Windows, you should be able to use the client's built-in SFTP file transfer using the pane on the left hand side of the GUI.

 If you'd prefer to check text output on ARCHER2 itself, remember that you can use the command line tools `cat` or `more` or `less`, or else open the files directly with an editor like `vim`.
-If you log in to ARCHER2 with X11 forwarding enabled (using either the `-X` or `-Y` options to `ssh`, or enabling it as an option in MobaXterm), you can also use ImageMagick's `display` tool to view images file after you've loaded the module:
+If you log in to ARCHER2 with X11 forwarding enabled (using either the `-X` or `-Y` options to `ssh`, or enabling it as an option in MobaXterm), you can also use ImageMagick's `display` tool to view images after you've loaded the module:

 ```
 auser@ln01:~> module load imagemagick